Black Swan Events and Investing, Explained

 The term “black swan event” is widely used in finance today to describe an unanticipated event that severely impacts the financial markets.

 The name stems from the discovery of avian black swans by Dutch explorer De Vlamingh while exploring Australia in the late 1600s.
-Historians credit de Vlamingh with separating the “expected” (i.e., a white swan, which were plentiful at the time and also today) with the “unexpected” (i.e., a black swan, which was as rare a sighting in the 1600s as it is now).
+Historians credit de Vlamingh with separating the “expected” (i.e., a white swan, which were plentiful) with the “unexpected” (i.e., a black swan, which was a rare sighting).

-Taleb describes the occasional — but highly problematic — arrival of black swans on the investment landscape, and outlines what economists and investors could do to better understand those events and protect assets when they occur.
+Taleb described the occasional — but highly problematic — arrival of black swans on the investment landscape, and outlined what, in his opinion, economists and investors could do to better understand those events and protect assets when they occur.

 What Is a Black Swan Event?

 According to Taleb, a black swan event is identifiable due to its extreme rarity and to its catastrophic potential damage to life and health, and to economies and markets.
-Taleb also notes that once a black swan landed and devastated everything in its path, it was obvious in hindsight to recognize the event occurred and should have been expected.
+Taleb also notes in the book that once a black swan landed and devastated everything in its path, it was obvious in hindsight to recognize the event occurred.

 It can be a difficult concept for investors.
-Who, after all, would leave their finances unprotected from a black swan onslaught if they knew the event was imminent?
+Who, after all, throughout the history of the stock market, would leave their finances unprotected from a black swan onslaught if they knew the event was imminent?
 By definition, predicting the arrival of a black swan is largely outside the realm of probability.
 All anyone needs to know, Taleb maintains, is that black swans occur and investors should not be surprised when they do happen.

 Taleb outlines three indicators that signal the arrival of a black swan event.
 Each is meaningful in truly understanding a black swan scenario.